 By Deepa Seetharaman and Bernie Woodall

-Marchionne said in mid-September that the IPO is likely to take place in the first quarter of 2014.
+The IPO, which for the purposes of calculating the regulator's registration fee was estimated at up to $100 million, will be underwritten by JPMorgan (JPM).
+Marchionne said in mid-September that if an IPO happens, it is likely to take place in the first quarter of 2014.

 Chrysler, based in suburban Detroit, had cash and cash equivalents of $12.2 billion as of June 30.
 Its net profit in the first half of the year fell 21 percent to $764 million from $966 million in the previous year.

-(Addtional reporting by Jennifer Clark in Milan; Editing by Steve Orlofsky, Andre Grenon and Ken Wills)
+(Addtional reporting by Jennifer Clark in Milan; Editing by Steve Orlofsky, Andre Grenon, Ken Wills and Edwina Gibbs)